replaysMike/AnyConsole/README.md

 console.WriteRow("Header", Component.Time, ColumnLocation.Right); // show the time on the right
 console.WriteRow("SubHeader", "This is a test application console", ColumnLocation.Left, Color.FromArgb(60, 60, 60));
 console.Start();

+// any stdout output will be logged to the logging history container area Console.WriteLine("Some test output");
+Console.WriteLine("More test output");
+// you can also use the console instance console.WriteLine("Some additional output");

 console.WaitForClose();
 ```